 This Slow Cooker Cassoulet recipe creates a gourmet stew with smoked meats, hearty beans, and vegetables, and only takes 10 minutes of work!

-When we got home on Monday I was too lazy to cook or do any errands, so I did what all
+We got home on Monday after a long weekend of skiing and I was too lazy to cook or do any errands, so I did what all

 lazy smart people do: made dinner in a slow cooker!
-I made this amazing Slow Cooker Cassoulet recipe that I created for Randall Beans.
+I made this amazing Slow Cooker Cassoulet recipe that I created in partnership with Randall Beans.
 This is seriously the most delicious and gourmet stew you can make.
 It even sounds all fancy – ”cah-soo-lay.”
 Ooh la la.

 A Cassoulet is a French stew with white beans and smoked meats, and it is traditionally cooked on the stove top for hours to let all the flavors blend to perfection… but ain’t nobody got time for that!
 At least not on days that we come back from a weekend getaway!
 And that’s where the slow cooker part comes in.
 This recipe takes about 10-15 minutes of prep work and then the slow cooker does the rest.
 And let me tell you, this comes out delicious.
 The smoked sausages infuse the whole dish with an amazing smoky flavor with lots of depth, and you get a really yummy, hearty stew with minimal work.
 That’s my kind of recipe.

 This recipe contains affiliate links.

 - 1 small leek , diced (about 2 cups)